Indonesian to English: AI Translation Comparison

 Source: “Endpoint API menerima permintaan POST dengan body JSON yang berisi teks sumber dan kode bahasa target.”

 Assessment: All five systems produce virtually identical, correct technical translations.
+Indonesian technical writing already borrows English terms like “endpoint,” “POST,” and “JSON,” reducing the translation challenge significantly.
 Indonesian tech writing already uses many English terms, making this category straightforward.
 This is the strongest category across all systems for this pair.
 Best Translation AI for Technical Documentation

 Strengths and Weaknesses